konkah/portfolio-aws-architecture-devops/README.md

 ## 📖 About the Project

 This repository provides a complete solution for deploying a **FastAPI** application using AWS managed services.
-Everything is automated: from provisioning the cloud infrastructure to building Docker images and running them in ECS Fargate behind a load balancer with centralized log management.
+Everything is automated: from provisioning cloud infrastructure to building Docker images and running them in both ECS Fargate and EC2 VMs, all behind a load balancer with centralized log management.

 ---

 ## 🏗️ Architecture Overview

-Below is a high-level overview of the infrastructure workflow:
+High-level infrastructure workflow:

 1. 👨‍💻 **Developer** pushes code to **GitHub**.
 2. ⚙️ **Terraform** provisions AWS resources:
    - 🐳 **ECR**: Docker image storage
-   - 🚀 **ECS Fargate**: Runs containers
+   - 🚀 **ECS Fargate & EC2**: Containers and VMs for deployment
    - 🌐 **VPC/Subnets/Security Groups**: Networking & security
-   - ☁️ **ALB**: Load balancing to containers
+   - ☁️ **ALB**: Load balancing for containers and VMs
-   - 📊 **CloudWatch**: Centralized logs
+   - 📊 **CloudWatch**: Centralized logging
-3. 🏗️ Docker images are built & pushed to ECR.
+3. 🏗️ Docker images are built and pushed to ECR.
-4. 🚀 ECS Fargate pulls the images and runs the app.
+4. 🚀 ECS Fargate and/or EC2 pull the images and run the app.
-5. 🌐 ALB routes user requests to the containers.
+5. 🌐 ALB routes requests to containers or VMs.
 6. 📊 Logs are collected in CloudWatch.

 ---

 ## ✨ Features

-- **Modular Terraform**: Clean and reusable modules for networking, compute, logging, and containers.
+- **Modular Terraform**: Clean and reusable modules for networking, VMs, containers, logging, and image registry.
-- **ECS Fargate Deployment**: Serverless containers for simplified ops and scalability.
+- **Deploys to Containers (ECS) and VMs (EC2)**: Flexibility for different workloads.
-- **Elastic Container Registry (ECR)**: Secure storage and lifecycle management for Docker images.
+- **Elastic Container Registry (ECR)**: Secure Docker image storage.
-- **Load Balanced**: Traffic managed by AWS Application Load Balancer (ALB).
+- **Application Load Balancer (ALB)**: Managed traffic for containers and VMs.
-- **Centralized Logging**: All container logs shipped to AWS CloudWatch.
+- **Centralized Logging**: All logs shipped to CloudWatch.
-- **Secure Networking**: Custom VPC, public subnets, managed security groups.
+- **Secure Networking**: Custom VPC, public subnets, dedicated security groups.
-- **Automation via Makefile**: One-liners for common workflows: plan, apply, destroy, validate, and more.
+- **Automation via Makefile**: Streamlined workflows (plan, apply, destroy, validate, etc).
-- **Production-Ready Dockerfile**: Optimized FastAPI build, dependency management pinned with pip-tools.
+- **Production-Ready Dockerfile**: Optimized build, dependency management via pip-tools.
+- **CI/CD with GitHub Actions**: Automated testing and continuous deployment.

 ---